lunarc/cpp_course/docs/source/eigen.rst

 .. image:: images/mpi_eigen1.svg
    :width: 100.0%

 To implement the matrix vector multiplication we implement a special matrix class, **MPIMatrix**, which will implement the distribution of the matrix and the multiplication.
 In the constructor of the class we query the rank and size from MPI and store these in the class attributes **m_rank** and **m_size**.
 We then calculate the local matrix size based on the number of ranks.
-The local matrix is then created using the **MatrixXd::Zero()** method.
-In this way each rank will have its own local matrix.
+The local matrix and local result vector is then created using the **.resize(...)** method.
+Please not we don't initialise to zero here as we will do this in a separate method.
+In this way each rank will have its own local matrix and result vector.
 The class declaration and contructor is shown below:

 .. code:: cpp